 Effective meetings must have a facilitator.
 This person serves a purpose beyond keeping everyone to the agenda and watching the clock.
 They ensure that everyone in the conference room has a chance to include their thoughts.
 They can also orchestrate active decision making, use tools to help participant’s visualize issues (e.g. mind maps or Ishikawa diagrams).
 Most importantly, they ensure that decisions are arrived at with each participant’s opportunity to participate.

 Meetings without a facilitator are never effective.
 If you lack the communications skills to be an effective facilitator, choose an effective participant to fill this role while you develop your capability.

 If you run a one-hour meeting with 20 people, you’ve invested half a week’s worth of productivity in that one meeting.
-It better have a return on investment, otherwise, you are wasting a valuable project resource – time.
+It had better have a return on investment; otherwise, you are wasting a valuable project resource—time.

 None of the projects in my program have the luxury of ample time, therefore I’m keen to ensure that if a meeting is held, there are specific actions and decisions noted and documented.
 These become the basis for the start of the next meeting, ensuring that participants accomplish what they said they will accomplish.

 5. A Commitment to Come Prepared

 The first five steps are elements you can control as the project manager since you have the ability to define a meetings purpose, its structure, who the facilitator will be and what actions and decisions are both taken and captured.

 This last step is a shared responsibility, between you and the other participants.
 Naturally, you can’t force someone to come prepared to your meetings.
 You can motivate participants to be more active by providing a structured meeting that invites active participation from everyone in the room.
 This requires you, or your facilitator, to be an active listener and a person who draws out input from each person in the meeting.